 The Portfolio continues to be actively managed to reduce risk while taking advantage of opportunities as they arise.
-Ryder has tightened its new investment criteria while also taking steps to sell out of historical positions that may underperform in the future.
+Ryder has tightened its investment criteria while also taking steps to reduce historical positions that may underperform in the future.

 Ryder has policies to ensure that the Investment Manager is able to continue operations without interruption with all employees having the facilities to work from home if required.